 Assistant Professor of Nursing

-Ginger Vaughn, MSN, APRN-BC, NE, is an Assistant Professor of Nursing in Graceland University School of Nursing’s graduate program where she teaches Advanced Health Assessment, Primary Care of Pediatrics and the Pediatric Practicum course.
+Ginger Vaughn-Pullin, DNP, NE, FNP-BC, is an Assistant Professor of Nursing in Graceland University School of Nursing’s graduate and doctoral program where she teaches Epidemiology, Advanced Health Assessment, Primary Care of Pediatrics and the Pediatric Practicum course.
 She also teaches students in the onsite Focus Session.

-Ms. Vaughn studied at the University of Kansas where she earned a Bachelor’s and Master’s degree in Nursing, as well as a Bachelor’s in Psychology.
-She has completed her Nurse Educator certification and is currently working on her DNP.
-Ms. Vaughn has been practicing as a Board Certified Nurse Practitioner since 2007.
+Dr. Vaughn-Pullin studied at the University of Kansas where she earned a Bachelor’s and Master’s degree in Nursing, as well as a Bachelor’s in Psychology.
+She completed her Nurse Educator certificate and Doctor of Nurse Practice in Organizational Leadership at Graceland University.
+Dr. Vaughn-Pullin has been practicing as a Board Certified Nurse Practitioner since 2007.

-Throughout her years in practice, Ms. Vaughn has spent time as a provider in the ER and Neurosurgical ICU, in family practice and wellness coaching, and serving as the Director of Clinical Services for a local wellness company.
-Currently, she works in an anti-aging functional medicine practice where the focus is on health and wellness and finding root causes of disease.
-Her primary focus in that office is medical nutrition and exercise coaching, and she especially loves to work with athletes who are trying to perform at their best ability.
-Additionally, Ms. Vaughn spends some clinical hours working as a provider in a local emergency room and serves as a consultant for various wellness groups around the country.
+Throughout her years in practice, Dr. Vaughn-Pullin has spent time as a provider in the ER and Neurosurgical ICU, in family practice and wellness coaching, and serving as the Director of Clinical Services for a local wellness company.
+Dr. Vaughn-Pullin previously owned a functional medicine practice where the focus was on holistic lifestyle treatment through nutrition, movement, stress reduction and sleep.
+Currently, she works in pediatric primary care and leads her clinical organization's innovation team.
+In addition, Dr. Vaughn-Pullin spends some clinical hours working as a provider in a local emergency room and serves as a consultant for various wellness groups around the country.

-Ms. Vaughn was raised in the Kansas City Metro Area and currently lives in a suburb of the city.
+Dr. Vaughn-Pullin was raised in the Kansas City Metro Area and currently lives in a suburb of the city.
 In her spare time, she stays active by completing triathlons and obstacle course races, performing in local musical theatre productions and experiencing the outdoors whenever she can.
-She is passionate about wellness and life balance, and she loves the pursuit of living life fully.
+She is passionate about her family, her children, wellness and life balance.